What is checkout abandonment rate?

 Shopping cart abandonment vs checkout abandonment

 Shopping cart abandonment rate and checkout abandonment rate are very similar but distinct metrics when it comes to shopping online.
 In shopping cart abandonment, customers add products or services to their online shopping carts, but may not necessarily reach the final checkout page before they abandon the shopping process.
-In other words, cart abandonment statistics provide a window into pain points in an earlier point in the shopping process.
+In other words, digital shopping cart abandonment statistics provide a window into pain points in an earlier point in the shopping process.
 To know which metrics to track and pivot their strategies effectively, it’s important for brands to identify the point at which their customers are abandoning the shopping process.